NL2G/xCOMET-lite/README.md

 from `xcomet` subdirectory.

 > [!TIP]
-> If you want to use quantized version of XCOMET in your code, you can just copy `quantize_model_gptq` function and make sure you imported `GPTQQuantizer` from `optimum.gptq`.
+> If you want to use quantized version of XCOMET in your code, you can just copy `quantize_model_gptq` function from `eval.py` and make sure you imported `GPTQQuantizer` from `optimum.gptq`.

 ## Pruning experiments